Flue Gas & Emissions Analyzers

 Measuring the exhaust gas is an excellent way to optimize fuel and air input.
 Nova manufactures continuous and portable analyzers for this purpose.
 A flue gas analyzer will enable you to measure the concentrations of various gases and adjust burners on a boiler to help achieve optimal combustion.

 Efficient combustion also reduces emission of pollutants such as nitric oxide (NO), nitrogen dioxide (NO2), sulfur dioxide (SO2), and particulate matter.
-A gas analyzer will help measure various gas pollutants in the exhaust for environmental reasons.
+A combustion gas analyzer will help measure various gas pollutants in the exhaust for environmental reasons.
 One term that frequently arises in this application is ‘CEMS’.

 CEMS is an acronym for Continuous Emissions Monitoring System.
-This term can technically apply to any instrument that is measuring some of the various constituents of an exhaust gas on a continuous basis.
+This term can technically apply to any instrument that is measuring some of the various constituents of exhaust gas on a continuous basis.
 However, the generally accepted use of ‘CEMS’ refers to an analyzer system that conforms to the methodologies and design features as outlined by a government environmental department such as the Environmental Protection Agency in the USA.
 Acceptable methods for sample conditioning, gas measurement, reporting of results, and other functions are established by the governing body and the resulting data will be accepted in emissions reports made to the government by the user.

 In many countries, industrial facilities are required to report their emissions of various exhaust gases that are considered ‘criteria pollutants’.
 CEMS equipment can provide continuous analysis of many of these gases and can be used to report emissions.
-Particulate matter measurements may also be grouped in with CEMS requirements.
+Particulate matter measurements may also be grouped with CEMS requirements.
 While not a gas itself, particulate matter does have environmental and health effects when it is small enough to be suspended in the atmosphere.

 CEMS equipment usually tends to be quite expensive and may be an unsustainable cost for a facility.
 To satisfy the reporting requirements while minimizing equipment costs, some facilities install a lower-cost non-compliant analysis system at their emissions point.
 The analysis system is non-compliant in the sense that alternate conditioning and measurement methodologies not accepted by the governing agency are used in the gas analyzer.
-Once a year, the facility obtains the services of a mobile CEMS company to measure the emissions using compliant equipment.
+Once a year, the facility obtains the services of a mobile CEMS company to measure emissions using compliant equipment.
 The results are compared, and the relative accuracy of the installed non-compliant analyzer system is determined.

 The NOVA 7200 Flue Gas Analyzer System uses the following measurement technologies: